For configuration you simply need to create a single YAML file named

 See module options for installing custom skills.

 Configure the REST API in opsdroid.

-However, if you wish to install a module from a different location you can specify one of the following options.
+However if you wish to install a module from a different location you can specify the some more options.

 connectors: - name: slack token: "mysecretslacktoken" - name: mynewconnector repo: https://github.com/username/myconnector.git

 A local path to install the module from.